nostack-dev/minitemplate/README.md

 ```
 .
-├── 🟢 createcomponent.sh [componentName]       # Create a new component (componentName is required)
+├── 🟢 createcomponent.sh [componentname]       # Create a new component (componentname is required)
 ├── 🟢 generate.sh [theme]                      # Generate `index.html` with an optional theme
 ├── 🟢 print.sh                                 # Print current directory structure and files
 ├── template.html                               # Base file used to generate `index.html`